 The L-1 visa is valid for seven years, but is convertible to permanent residence before this time period.
 The specialized knowledge L-1 is valid for only five years.
 The specialized knowledge L-1 cannot be converted to permanent residence.
 A person under the specialized knowledge L-1 would still be able to obtain permanent residency through other avenues.

-For new entities, the L-1 visas is issued for one year and then the petitioning entity must again re-apply for another two years.
+For new entities, the US Immigration L1 Visa is issued for one year and then the petitioning entity must again re-apply for another two years.

 There is no minimum investment requirement.
 However, there must be enough revenues to pay the salary of the company's officers and to support a leave and other expenses.
 Essentially, the U.S. entity must be able to support the employee in a managerial/executive capacity.
 If the U.S. entity has just been formed, it must demonstrate that it would be able to support the foreign national in a managerial/executive capacity.